vindarel/lisp-journey/content/pythonVSlisp.md

 Maybe other editors and proprietary ones come with a better experience, at the cost of freedom, money, configuration time and memory and CPU resources.
-If I have the choice, I'd prefer to not go this route, and choose a better platform from the start.
+If I have the choice, I prefer to not go this route, and choose a better platform from the start.

-Traad is built around a client-http server approach…  that reminds me of Lisp's Swank server, the backend of SLIME!
-A sign that Swank/SLIME has the right architecture for modern times since its inception.
-It is based on a stable language whose syntax can not rot and has decades of development behind it.
+Traad is built around a client-http server approach, this is the idea behind LSP…  this approach reminds me of Lisp's Swank server, the backend of SLIME!
+Swank/SLIME has thus a modern architecture since its inception :) It is moreover based on a stable language whose syntax can not rot and has decades of development behind it, so we can be confident about the tool.
+Saying this because it's hard to grasp what SLIME is at the beginning.

 SLIME itself is tied to Emacs, and thus a newcomer can find the UI unpractical.
 Swank though can be used outside of Emacs, and it is for